openstack/project-team-guide/doc/source/project-setup/python.rst

   $ pip install bindep

-If the project you are working on has a `other-requirements.txt`, bindep will read system requirements from there.
+If the project you are working on has a `bindep.txt`, bindep will read system requirements from there.
 Just call it along with your package manager::